heisenbergye/quicksight-lineage-mcp/README.md

 }
 }
 ```
-4. Verify AWS credentials have the necessary QuickSight permissions
+4. Configue AWS CLi with AWS credentials have the necessary QuickSight permissions
 5. Test connectivity with a simple resource listing command

 ## Common Use Cases